afz3l/Spark-Data-Eengineering-Portfolio/README.md

-# Spark Data Engineering Portfolio
+# Practical Data Engineering with PySpark
 I created this repo to showcase my practical PySpark skills to show how I approach common data engineering problems using PySpark.
 The modules follow a logical flow — starting from reading raw data all the way to writing it back out in production-ready formats.
 The data files included are intentionally messy (corrupted records, missing headers, mixed delimiters) to reflect what I actually deal with on the job.

 ## Repository Structure